ethereum/EIPs/EIPS/eip-vnft.md

 ### Approval

-VNFT adds a new approval model, that is, on can approve operators to partially transfer units from a token with certain ID, the new interface is:
+VNFT adds a new approval model, that is, one can approve operators to partial transfer units from a token with certain ID, the new interface is:
 ```function approve(address to, uint256 tokenId, uint256 units); ```